TheCodeTraveler/AsyncAwaitBestPractices/README.md

 - Available on NuGet: https://www.nuget.org/packages/AsyncAwaitBestPractices.MVVM/
 - Add to any project supporting .NET Standard 1.0

+## Training and consulting

+The author of this library teaches a hands-on async/await and parallel programming workshop for C# teams (taught at NDC London and NDC Oslo in 2026) and offers async audits of production code.
+Details and pricing: [codetraveler.io/workshops](https://codetraveler.io/workshops/) and [codetraveler.io/dotnet-consulting](https://codetraveler.io/dotnet-consulting/).

 ## Why Do I Need This?

 ### Online Courses